Are you looking for ways to improve productivity and finish projects faster?

 Choose the right time tracking tool

-When looking for a time tracking solution, you’ll want to pay attention to the following:
+Sure, if you’re just starting out, creating a timesheet in Excel may suffice.
+But when looking for a real time tracking solution, you’ll want to pay attention to the following:

 - Ease of use: ensure your employees won’t have problems tracking their time by looking for a time tracking solution that’s easy to use with an intuitive user interface